cass-community/cass-community.github.io/_working-groups/workforce.md

 #
 charter:
   purpose: |
-    The goal of the CASS Workforce Working Group is to advance the multidisciplinary community and workforce for next-generation computing sciences, with emphasis on scientific software as a cornerstone of sustained collaboration and scientific progress.
-Our mission:
+    The goal of the CASS Workforce Working Group is to advance multidisciplinary leadership in next-generation computing sciences, with emphasis on robust and innovative scientific software as a cornerstone of advancing basic science, innovation, and security.

+Based on the current membership of CASS, our mission is:

-    - Establish a sustainable plan to recruit and retain a vibrant workforce in the DOE HPC/AI community by fostering a supportive culture within the computing sciences at DOE national laboratories.
+    - Establish a sustainable plan to recruit and retain a vibrant workforce in the DOE HPC/AI community by fostering a supportive culture for all.
-    - Engage talented people (with emphasis on students at colleges and universities throughout the U.S.) with the potential for strong skills and interest in HPC/AI
+    - Engage talented people (with emphasis on students at colleges and universities throughout the U.S.) with the potential for strong skills and interest in HPC/AI.
-    - Raise awareness of DOE activities and needs related to scientific applications, software technologies, hardware, and infrastructure
+    - Raise awareness of DOE activities and needs related to scientific applications, software technologies, hardware, and infrastructure.
-    - Provide pathways for interactions, including training, internships, collaborations, and careers
+    - Provide pathways for interactions, including training, internships, collaborations, and seamless entry into HPC/scientific software careers.
     - Leverage and complement existing outreach efforts DOE national laboratories, computing facilities, and the HPC computational science community.
   relationships: |
-    Workforce working group efforts are often synergistic with the Impact Framework and User-Developer Experience (UDX) working groups.
+    Workforce working group efforts are often synergistic with the Software Ecosystem, Impact Framework and User-Developer Experience (UDX) working groups.
   lifetime: Standing
   membership: Open
   reporting: Quarterly